Not Only In Your Head: Depression And Gut Health

 The Link Between Your Brain and Your Gut Health

-So what happens when your gut senses danger caused by eating the wrong foods and contact with other harmful factors which are a part of our daily lifestyle?
+So what happens when your gut senses danger caused by ingesting histamine-producing foods and contact with other harmful factors which are a part of our daily lifestyle?

 Widespread inflammation and alteration of our microbiome occur, and the effects are transmitted all the way through the vagus nerve to your brain.